 Charities & Glas-Denburys’ Ethos

-Glas-Denbury is run by a group of people from Denbury and it’s surrounding communities, who are passionate about the villages we all live in, the wider area around us, Devon and the wonderful people within it.
+Glas-Denbury’s main aim is to provide a platform for people.
+We are passionate about continously supporting charities and local organisations and people.
+The festival is directed by Emma Twamley who works on it all year round, together with a group of volunteers from Denbury and it’s surrounding communities who are passionate about the festival and passionate about the villages we all live in, the wider area around us, Devon and the wonderful people within it.
 Glas-Denbury strives continuously to be of benefit not only to Denbury and the wider community around it but to people and local businesses in so many ways.
+We hire in local suppliers, give pitches to local traders, provide a platform for local artists, support local charities and so much more.
 Our aim is not only to create enjoyment for everyone who comes to it but to create something lasting for the community.
 To bring together the myriad of incredible talents the area has to offer.
 To give opportunity to all to partake in creating something that feeds your soul.
 We are creating a small, unique bubble of love that champions local artists, businesses, charities and provides opportunity for small businesses to develop alongside us.
 The last few years we have seen people develop their own businesses after having been given the opportunity to work at Glas-Denbury.
 We want to benefit local businesses in the area; traders, production companies, suppliers of all sorts, pubs, bed and breakfasts, hotels and camp sites.
 We are passionate about what we do and why we are doing it and we support people and the community in any way we can; through sponsorship, ticket donations for fundraising, practical support where necessary also by giving a free platform to charities from which they can fundraise or raise awareness through a pitch at the festival or through our social media platforms.
 Below you can find the organisations and charities Glas-Denbury has been privileged to support since we began and the ones so far confirmed for this year.
 Please go to their websites and see how you can continue this support in so many ways ad do go and say hello to them at the festival.

 “Never doubt that a small group of thoughful, committed citizens can change the world.
 Indeed, it is the only thing that ever has” Margaret Mead, Anthropologist